Help, Support, and Reporting

 Campus Safety officers are trained in assisting victims of sexual violence.
 Val Brogan, Campus Safety Investigator, worked for over 15 years in the Onondaga Police Department’s Special Victims Unit, and is a member of the Equity Grievance Panel.
 She is an important source of advice on what your reporting options are, and can provide sensitive intake of complaints.

-If you are not yet sure what you want to do, whether you want to file a criminal complaint with the Hamilton Police, make a report to Campus Safety, or file a complaint through the university’s equity grievance process, you can still inform university officials that the incident occurred by submitting a report through Campus Safety.
+If you are not yet sure what you want to do, whether you want to file a criminal complaint with the Hamilton Police, make a report to Campus Safety, or file a complaint through the university’s equity grievance process, you can still inform university officials that the incident occurred by Report an incident or concern.

 Title IX Coordinator